chokedcries/chokedcries/README.md

 P.S its kind of hard (double p.s IT IS EXTREMELY HARD TO CATCH ME ACTIVE, and im sorry about that) to catch me being active. most of the time im studying/at work and afk in game, but trust me! you can always whisper me cool stories so I can read them, its nice to hear about other people after hours of stress.
 Maybe if you're lucky, you'll catch me being active!

 P.S x2 I am VERY social! yes i can talk but I usually only make gestures, ..heh...ponytown sign language, typing is pretty tiring but I can understand polish and english, just dont expect me to type much

+Yes!!
+I am omniverted, sometimes i will shy away or sometimes maybe if you're lucky enough I might join you to play around!
 ___________

 # DISCORD INFO